MadeInHaus/react-flux-gulp-starter/README.md

 3. Install [Kitematic](https://kitematic.com)
 4. Install [docker-osx-dev](https://github.com/brikis98/docker-osx-dev#install)
 5. Run `./dev.sh`
+6. To exit from gulp type `ctrl-c` + enter
+7. To exit the docker container type `ctrl-d` + enter

 The project should now be viewable at [http://default:3000](http://default:3000).
 You can adjust default Browsersync settings at [http://default:3002](http://default:3002).

 Of course, if you don't want to run Docker, you can also run it locally.

 #### 1. Install gulp globally: